Margins of discrete Bayesian networks: Main Results

 where $\eta_n \rightarrow 0$ and each $\bs v_n \in \mathfrak{A}$. \end{dfn}

 A tangent cone is a cone, but may or may not be a vector space, depending upon whether the set $\mathfrak{A}$ is regular at $\bs x$.
-We claim here, though will not need to prove directly, that the tangent cone of $\mathcal{N}(\G)$ around the uniform distribution $p_0$ is the vector space
+If $\mathfrak{A}$ is defined by the image of a differentiable bijective map then the tangent cone is a vector space, and the same as the image of the pushforward map.
+This is the case with the nested model $\mathcal{N}(\G)$, which has an explicit and smooth parameterization \citep{evans:param}.
+Its tangent cone at the uniform distribution $p_0$ is the vector space

-In fact we will show that this vector space is equal to $\TC_0$, the tangent cone of $\M(\G)$ at the uniform distribution, and the characterization of $\TS_0^n$ given here will follow from the fact that $\M(\G) \subseteq \mathcal{N}(\G)$ and dimension counting.
+where $\mathcal{A}(\G)$ are the parameterizing sets; this can be deduced by looking directly at the parameterization.